Let Associated Appraisal Group, Inc. help you figure out if you can get rid of your PMI

-It's largely known that a 20% down payment is the standard when buying a house.
-The lender's liability is oftentimes only the difference between the home value and the amount outstanding on the loan, so the 20% adds a nice cushion against the costs of foreclosure, selling the home again, and natural value fluctuations in the event a purchaser is unable to pay.
+It's widely inferred that a 20% down payment is usually the standard when purchasing a home.
+The lender's liability is usually only the difference between the home value and the sum outstanding on the loan, so the 20% provides a nice buffer against the charges of foreclosure, selling the home again, and typical value fluctuations on the chance that a purchaser doesn't pay.

-PMI is pricey to a borrower in that the $40-$50 a month per $100,000 borrowed is bundled into the mortgage payment and generally isn't even tax deductible, PMI can be expensive to a borrower.
-Separate from a piggyback loan where the lender consumes all the damages, PMI is favorable for the lender because they acquire the money, and they get paid if the borrower is unable to pay.
+PMI is pricey to a borrower in that the $40-$50 a month per $100,000 borrowed is rolled into the mortgage payment and generally isn't even tax deductible.
+Opposite from a piggyback loan where the lender consumes all the losses, PMI is money-making for the lender because they obtain the money, and they get paid if the borrower doesn't pay.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-A certified, licensed real estate appraiser can help homeowners understand just when their home's equity goes over the 20% point, as it's a difficult thing to know.
-As appraisers, it's our job to keep up with the market dynamics of our area.
-At Associated Appraisal Group, Inc., we're experts at identifying value trends in Palm Harbor, Henderson County and surrounding areas, and we know when property values have risen or declined.
-Faced with data from an appraiser, the mortgage company will generally eliminate the PMI with little effort.
-At that time, the homeowner can delight in the savings from that point on.
+The toughest thing for most homeowners to understand is just when their home's equity rises above the 20% point.
+A certified, licensed real estate appraiser can certainly help.
+It's an appraiser's job to know the market dynamics of their area.
+At Associated Appraisal Group, Inc., we're experts at pinpointing value trends in Palm Harbor, Henderson County and surrounding areas, and we know when property values have risen or declined.
+When faced with data from an appraiser, the mortgage company will often drop the PMI with little trouble.
+At which time, the home owner can enjoy the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: